-Allyson Jule, PhD, is Professor of Education and Dean of Education at Trinity Western University, Langley, Canada, as well as being one of the founding directors of the university’s Gender Studies Institute.
+Allyson Jule, PhD, is a Professor of Education and the Dean of Education, Community, and Human Development at the University of the Fraser Valley, British Columbia, Canada.
 She has written numerous books on a variety of topics, including gender and language, gender and education as well as gender and religion.
 She was awarded the National 3M Teaching Fellowship for excellence in university teaching in 2016.
 She is also the past president of Canada’s Women and Gender Studies et Recherches Féministes (WGSRF) Association.
+She currently serves as Chair to the Association of BC Deans of Education (ABCDE) and is Treasurer of the Canadian Association of Deans of Education (ACDE).

 While popular culture may be experiencing a kind of backlash against feminism resulting in a ‘Not this again!’ response at the mention of ‘gender,’ Dr. Allyson Jule, academic and author of Sh-shushing the Girls, believes that despite battle weariness over the ‘gender wars’ the sheer weight of evidence that gender is a powerful variable in the classroom necessitates that it be understood in as many ways as possible and better debated among educators, parents and students alike.